-When you are not actually teaching in China, you could be touring the Great Wall or exploring the Forbidden City.
+When you are not in class, you could be touring the Great Wall or exploring the Forbidden City.
 From urban centers with all that modern living has to offer to rural landscapes dotted with ancient temples and palace ruins, take your pick and get started teaching English in China.

 Apply with ESLstarter, experts in TEFL recruitment, and teach English in China.

 Here are 10 interesting facts and curious trivia about China:

 - Capital city: Beijing

 - Currency: Renminbi